ashwinrayaprolu1984/jermit/README.md

   * Jexer (licensed MIT) is available at https://github.com/klamonte/jexer .
-A minimal working subset of the Jexer Swing backend code is reproduced here for use Jermit's "Qodem" UI (jermit.ui.qodem.Jermit).
+A minimal working subset of the Jexer Swing backend code is reproduced here for use in Jermit's "Qodem" UI (jermit.ui.qodem.Jermit).